The Census Bureau's 2020 contact strategies mapped

 The areas represented by light green will receive English-only Internet Choice mailings.
 Other households will receive bilingual (Spanish & English) Internet Choice mailings, represented by the dark green pie chart slices on the map.

 The table below (also available at this link as an Excel spreadsheet) provides state-by-state data corresponding to the map above, showing the number and percent of housing units in each state categorized by the Census Bureau's 2020 contact strategies.
+[NOTE: the spreadsheet & screenshot below were updated December 2019 to reflect a small number of tracts nationwide that will receive mailings, but for which the Census Bureau has not yet indicated the type of mailings they will receive.]

 Although the nationwide share of housing units that will receive hand-delivered census packets via the Census Bureau's Update/Leave operation is small (the Bureau estimates that it will only cover up to 5% of the nation's households), in some states it is much higher.
 Update/Leave refers to a census staff person visiting a housing unit, updating the unit's address to make sure the Bureau has an accurate address for that location, and then leaving a census packet at the doorstep.
 The packet will include a paper version of the questionnaire, as well as online instructions and a unique ID for online or phone response.
 Householders can then submit their information either online or by phone, or by mailing back the questionnaire.